Hurricane Enrique sweeping past Mexico's southwest coast

-MEXICO CITY (AP) — The first hurricane of the eastern Pacific season brushed past the coastal shoulder of southwestern Mexico, keeping just off shore while sweeping the coast with heavy rains and winds that raised the threat of flash floods and mudslides.
+MEXICO CITY (AP) — The first hurricane of the eastern Pacific season brushed past the coastal shoulder of southwestern Mexico Monday, keeping just off shore while sweeping the coast with heavy rains and winds that raised the threat of flash floods and mudslides.

-Hurricane Enrique was expected to move past the Cabo Corrientes bulge during the night, and begin losing strength Monday as it headed toward a possible run at the southern end of Mexico’s Baja California peninsula as a tropical storm by midweek.
+Hurricane Enrique moved past the Cabo Corrientes bulge during the night, and slowed slightly as it headed toward a possible run at the southern end of Mexico’s Baja California peninsula as a tropical storm by midweek.

-Enrique's maximum sustained winds were holding around 90 mph (150 kph) late Sunday, the U.S. National Hurricane Center said.
+Enrique's maximum sustained winds were holding around 90 mph (150 kph) early Monday, the U.S. National Hurricane Center said.

-The center said “little change in strength” was expected during Sunday night. ‘’Enrique is then expected to begin weakening on Monday and continue to weaken through early this week'' as it keeps farther from the coast, it said.
+The center said “little change in strength” was expected Monday morning. ‘’Enrique is then expected to begin weakening on Monday and continue to weaken through early this week'' as it keeps farther from the coast, it said.

-Late Sunday, the storm's core was about 60 miles (95 kilometers) south-southwest of Cabo Corrientes — the bulge on the coast south of Puerto Vallarta — and moving north at 8 mph (13 kph).
+Late Sunday, the storm's core was about 60 miles (95 kilometers) west-southwest of Cabo Corrientes — the bulge on the coast south of Puerto Vallarta — and moving north-northwest at 6 mph (9 kph).

 The hurricane center said Enrique could drop 6 to 12 inches (15 to 30 centimeters) of rain, with isolated maximums of 18 inches (45 centimeters), over Colima state and coastal sections of the states of Jalisco, Michoacan and northern Guerrero.